nginx-openid-connect/nginx-oidc-multi-idps/docs/04-NGINX-DevPortal-Test.md

-# How To Set Up NGINX ACM/DevPortal OIDC for Amazon Cognito Integration
+# How To Set Up NGINX ACM/DevPortal OIDC for multiple IdPs Integration (TBD)

 Take the following steps to set up NGINX ACM/DevPortal OIDC and test it for Amazon Cognito integration.